PaulKinlan/paul.kinlan.me/content/2016-07-17-the-headless-web.markdown

 individual sensor APIs that we don't have on the web, and it highlights the gaps we have:

 1. Our API surface is still immature - Sensors are still not a fully solved problem
-2. Our development model is diverse and disparate -
+2. Our development model is diverse and disparate - TBD.

-This cadence of Native platforms is interesting to follow, I am going to bet that iOS soon starts to update the core platform incrementally - I believe it is starting with the unbundling of the core apps from the home-screen and I believe allows to update them out of iOS update cadence.
+This cadence of Native platforms is interesting to follow, I am going to bet that iOS soon starts to update the core platform incrementally &mdash; I believe it is starting with the unbundling of the core apps from the home-screen and I believe allows to update them out of iOS update cadence.

 It is this cadence that worries me, look at the following table that I created 8 months (albeit privately) after the